 4. Enrichment Opportunities

-In addition to the Academic and Pastoral Curriulum that we offer, there is a rich and varied extra-curricular offer with a range of sporting, musical, performance and charity activities amongst others.
+In addition to the Academic and Pastoral Curriculum that we offer, there is a rich and varied extra-curricular offer with a range of sporting, musical, performance and charity activities amongst others.
 A rationale concerning Extra-Curricular Activities at Trinity can be found on the school website.

 An Opportunities Fair is held each year in September for students to find out about new opportunities and sign up for clubs.